-After you complete this calculation for all relevant features, the result will be a prioritized list that is tied to the company strategy.
+After you complete this calculation for all relevant features, the result will be a prioritized list tied to the company strategy.

 Pro tip: You can assign a negative weight to a particular category if you want a higher score there to reduce priority.
 For example, a “Risk of implementation” category could have a negative weight (-20%).
-Therefore, when you calculate the score, this category subtracts from the total.
+Therefore, this category subtracts from the total when you calculate the score.
 The result is a prioritized list where riskier features are lower in priority.

-Now, keep in mind that the scorecard can change often, even at every release.
-The scorecard categories and weights should adapt to what’s going on in your company, to ensure you are always focusing on the most important items for that release’s theme.
+Now, keep in mind that the scorecard can often change, even at every release.
+The scorecard categories and weights should adapt to what’s going on in your company to ensure you are always focusing on the most critical items for that release’s theme.

 When creating the scorecard categories, consider other departments’ needs.

-Now, notice that in the scorecard example, I’m representing several groups within the organization (sales, UX, operations, etc).
+Now, notice that in the scorecard example, I’m representing several groups within the organization (sales, UX, operations, etc.).
 I agree that our responsibility is to look after the customer’s needs, but often, Product Managers forget that what the customers need is not only new features or more “innovation.”
-Sometimes your product is lacking on usability, performance, or stability.
+Sometimes your product is lacking in usability, performance, or stability.
 Those are “hidden” areas of a product, but they affect the customer as well.

-At other times, your product is lacking on internal operational efficiency, meaning that your internal team lacks the tools to manage and support your infrastructure.
-All those internal tools are very much needed, but because they are not often seen by the customer, it is sometimes difficult to convince executives or others that we need to invest in that functionality.
+At other times, your product lacks internal operational efficiency, meaning that your internal team lacks the tools to manage and support your infrastructure.
+All those internal tools are needed, but since the customer does not see them (and the Sales team can’t monetize them), it is sometimes difficult to convince executives and peers to invest in that functionality.

-It is our job as Product Managers to surface those needs and prioritize them accordingly.
-A scorecard with the right categories and weights can be a great tool to support the short-term direction of a release, without losing focus of the long-term strategy.
+Our job as Product Managers is to surface those needs and prioritize them accordingly.
+A scorecard with the correct categories and weights can be a great tool to support a release’s short-term direction without losing focus on the long-term strategy.